 Instead of waiting to undertake an annual physical stocktake, performing regular inventory control audits through cycle counting enables you to analyse any discrepancies to spread reconciliation throughout the year.

-Warehouse management software
+5. Use warehouse management software

 Proper warehouse inventory control can be achieved with the right software.
 If you haven’t already, you should be implementing the latest software to improve your warehouse inventory control.
 Warehouse management tools include the use of barcode scanners, barcode labels and RFID tags to provide real-time updates and ensure quick and accurate inventory data.